 GeneCards Summary for POMC Gene

 POMC (Proopiomelanocortin) is a Protein Coding gene.
 Diseases associated with POMC include obesity, adrenal insufficiency, and red hair due to pomc deficiency and obesity.
-Among its related pathways are Signaling by GPCR and Metabolism.
+Among its related pathways are Adipocytokine signaling pathway and Basal cell carcinoma.
 GO annotations related to this gene include receptor binding and G-protein coupled receptor binding.

 UniProtKB/Swiss-Prot for POMC Gene

 ACTH stimulates the adrenal glands to release cortisol.

 MSH (melanocyte-stimulating hormone) increases the pigmentation of skin by increasing melanin production in melanocytes.

 Melanocortin receptors are activated by members of the melanocortin family: alpha-, beta- and gamma-melanocyte stimulating hormone (MSH) and adrenocorticotropic hormone (ACTH).
 The melanocortins are involved in a range of physiological functions, including pigmentation and inflammation.